May 20, 2026

-The hidden cost of software your company no longer uses
+The hidden cost of unused software licenses

 Explore this topicOpen ChatGPT

-What is unused enterprise software and why does it matter?
+What is unused enterprise software

 How much money companies waste on unused software

-The problem extends far beyond occasional oversights.
+The statistics surrounding software waste paint a disturbing picture.
+Research shows that 50% of all software licenses go unused, costing companies $45 million per month in completely wasted spend.
 Globally, 37% of all installed software is never used, translating to $259 in wasted spending per desktop in the United States alone.
-Over a four-year period, this amounts to a staggering $30 billion in lost value across the country.
+Over a four-year period, that amounts to a staggering $30 billion in lost value across the country.

 The problem varies by industry, with some sectors showing particularly alarming waste rates.
 Education leads the pack with 47% software waste, followed closely by energy and technology companies.
 For enterprises specifically, more than 10% of entire IT budgets disappear into unused software, with this figure climbing even higher in larger organizations where oversight becomes increasingly challenging.

-The true cost of software waste
+The true cost beyond license fees

-Common types of unused enterprise software
+Common types of unused software licenses

 Completely unused licenses